meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:syntaxErrorHelper` is inferred when an a syntax error is encountered.
+- The `:syntaxErrorHelper` is inferred when a syntax error is encountered.
 - The `:attribute` is inferred when the message is generated.

 ---